gokulpch/Kubernetes_Prod_HA_Calico/external_etcd_external_haproxy/README.md

-# Kubernetes Cluster with External ETCD for both Kube and Calico & External Load Balncer's
+# Kubernetes Cluster with External ETCD for both Kube and Calico & External Load Balancer's

 ### Topology